monero-project/monero/docs/ANONYMITY_NETWORKS.md

 # Anonymity Networks with Monero

 Currently only Tor and I2P have been integrated into Monero.
-The usage of these networks is still considered experimental - there are a few pessimistic cases where privacy is leaked.
+The usage of these networks are still considered experimental - there are a few pessimistic cases where privacy is leaked.
 The design is intended to maximize privacy of the source of a transaction by broadcasting it over an anonymity network, while relying on IPv4 for the remainder of messages to make surrounding node attacks